yclas/guides/docs/Security-avoid-spam-on-your-site.md

 **Black List**

-Next step is to activate the “Black List”.
+Next step is to activate the **Black List**.
 There's a [guide](Plugins-activate-black-list.md) on how to do that in our documentation.